Corrosion-Resistant Plumbing Pipes: Materials, Prevention & Replacement

 Key Pinch Points

-• PEX and CPVC offer the best corrosion resistance at the lowest cost
+• PEX-A and CPVC deliver the best corrosion resistance at low cost

-• Acidic water (pH below 7) is the leading cause of metal pipe corrosion
+• Acidic water below pH 7 drives most metal pipe corrosion

-• Annual water testing helps you choose the right pipe for your conditions
+• Annual water testing helps match pipe material to conditions

 Find Trusted & Licensed Plumbers in Ohio